cristianscheid/magento2-weather-widget/README.md

 The Weather Widget module efficiently updates its data every 15 minutes, utilizing a dual caching mechanism to enhance performance.

-- Server Side: captures visitor IP addresses and queries both geolocation and weather APIs, caching their responses.
-This strategy significantly reduces server load and ensures rapid data retrieval for the frontend.
-Cached data is delivered to the frontend through a custom REST API.
+- Server Side: captures visitor IP address and queries both geolocation and weather APIs, caching their responses.
+This strategy significantly reduces server load and ensures rapid data retrieval for the frontend, which is delivered through a custom REST API.
 Geolocation API responses are cached for 24 hours, while weather data is refreshed and cached every 15 minutes.

 - Client Side: utilizing browser local storage, the module stores the API response from Magento custom REST API and updates this data every 15 minutes.
 Even if users clear their local storage, switch to anonymous browsing tabs, or change browsers, the backend retains previously stored responses from external APIs.
 This eliminates the need for repeated API calls, providing users with a seamless and uninterrupted experience.